 Due to the rise of eCommerce and the Amazon Effect, online shoppers expect nothing less than seamless shipping from cart-to-door.
 According to our annual delivery survey “Last Mile Delivery: What Shoppers Want and How to #SaveRetail,” 98% of consumers hinge their brand loyalty on great delivery experiences.

 Although Amazon Prime has an upfront membership fee to offset some shipping and transportation costs, it’s important to remember that Amazon has no qualms about hemorrhaging profits for the sake of better customer service.
-And it can afford to do so — evolving the standard from two-day delivery to one-day delivery will put the company back $800M.
+And it can afford to do so — evolving Amazon warehouses and Amazon distribution centers to fit the standard from two-day delivery to one-day delivery will put the company back $800M.
 Most retailers don’t have the luxury of spending as much as Amazon on the last mile — nor should they have to.

 The Cost of One-Day Shipping for All Retailers